jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Each mode is intimately linked to the corresponding chord in the harmonized major scale.
 For example,
-the second mode is the scale that underlies the ii chord, and the fifth mode is the scale from which the V chord is built.
+the second mode is the scale that underlies the ii chord, and the fifth mode is the scale under the V chord.
 The sound and feel of each mode is the sound and feel of the corresponding chord.

 Diatonic modes are named with obscure Greek-related terms that make little sense and just have to be memorized.